ocaml/dune/post.md

 The good news is that dune is fully backward compatible with jbuilder.
-The `dune` package in opam will install both `dune` and `jbuilder` binaires and both will be usable on existing jbuilder projects.
+The `dune` package in opam will install both `dune` and `jbuilder` binaries and both will be usable on existing jbuilder projects.

 We do want to stop supporting jbuilder projects eventually, so the